gabor-udvari/phlomis/README.md

 - Clone the repository
 - Step inside the local folder
-- Install the dependencies with Composer
+- Install the dependencies with Composer, then run update right after it

+**Note**: the update after the first installation is required because [fxp/composer-asset-plugin](https://github.com/fxpio/composer-asset-plugin) is required for installing the actual Bower packages.
+The first installation will install fxp/composer-asset-plugin, then the second time it can install all the Bower packages.

 ```
 git clone git@github.com:gabor-udvari/phlomis.git
 cd phlomis
 composer.phar install
+composer.phar update
 ```

 ## Usage